5th February, 2025

 To calculate the expiry date, you need to know the hard hat's shelf life or maximum lifespan.
 And because these things are never simple, this lifespan will depend on the make and model of the hard hat.

-The standard lifespan used to be 3 years after manufacture.
+The standard lifespan used to be 3 years from the date of manufacture.
+So if your hard hat was manufactured in 2025, it would expire in 2028.
 But, this is not always the case.
 Many manufacturers like JSP and 3M, give a 5-year lifespan from the date of manufacture.

 But please don't expect your hard hat to last that long.
 It might, of course, if you barely use it and store it in perfect conditions.
 But hard hats don't have it easy, and if you value your head, which you should, then be aware you will often need to change your hard hat before it expires.